miguelbcodes/Note-App-Js/pseudocode.md

     a.
 Create an empty array to store the notes
   else:
     b.
 Recieve the string value from the item and convert it into an array that each element is a note
-3. Open the current note from the array into a new window
+3. Open the current note from the array in a pop-up
 4. Make the note text editable
 5.I If the user clicks the 'close' button:
   a.
-Close the window without saving the changes
+Close the pop-up without saving the changes
 5.II If the user clicks the 'save' button:
   a.
 Update the item from the localStorage using the new text typed
   b.
-Close the window
+Close the pop-up
   c.
 Update the notes render